 - X-Ray: To evaluate the size and shape of the liver and evaluate for tumours.

 - Biopsy: Determine the exact type of liver disease.
 Which can be taken during the ultrasound.

-- Serologic testing: Testing for diseases such as FeLV, FIV, FIP, and toxoplasmosis as these diseases are associated with some liver disorders in cats.
+- Serologic testing: Testing for FeLV, FIV, FIP, and toxoplasmosis which are associated with some liver disorders in cats.

 - Supportive care with intravenous or subcutaneous fluids as well as nutritional support.